javadianf/Robot-Gesture-Action-Learning-Interface/README.md

 ## Vision-Gesture learning model vs VLA

-**Structurally, this is the same problem that vision-language-action models address.** The system takes a perceived instruction together with the current scene and maps them to a robot action, closed in a real-time loop on physical hardware.
-The only substitution is the command modality: **gestures instead of language.**
+From a system-level perspective, the project follows the same basic formulation as modern vision-language-action models.
+A perceived instruction is combined with information about the current scene and translated into a robot action, with the entire perception-to-action pipeline running as a closed real-time loop on physical hardware.
+The main difference lies in the instruction modality: the command is expressed through gestures rather than language.

 | This work | VLA |
 |---|---|